Home » Blog » Skin & Beauty Nutrition » The Connection Between Iron Deficiency and Skin Pigmentation

 Melanin, the pigment responsible for our skin color, is produced by melanocytes, specialized cells in the skin.

-Iron is involved in the synthesis of tyrosinase, an enzyme essential for melanin production.
+Iron is involved in creating tyrosinase, an enzyme essential for melanin production.

 These skin changes are notably visible in regions where the skin is thinner, such as around the eyes, where blood vessels are more apparent.